 Is editing and proofreading the same?

 Not quite.
-Editing concentrates on the overall arrangement and look, coherence, logic, distinctness, and style, whereas proofreading eliminates your spelling and grammar mistakes as well as incorrect punctuations.
+Editing concentrates on the overall arrangement and look, coherence, logic, distinctness, and style, whereas proofreading eliminates your spelling and grammar mistakes and incorrect punctuation.
+For me, proofreading is part of editing.

 Why should I edit?

-Content which addresses (potential) clients, needs to leave a professional impression.
-It doesn’t matter whether you’re self-employed or working at a company in this regard.
+Especially if you write content for potential clients, your writing needs to leave a professional impression.
+Whether you’re self-employed or working at a company doesn’t matter in this regard.

-Would you turn into a loyal blog reader if the author isn’t able to convey a topic understandably?
-No. You would flock away and go somewhere else.
+Would you become a loyal reader if the writer can’t convey a topic understandably?
+No. You would click away and go somewhere else.

-Before you can edit you need to write something – are you stuck?
+Similar read: Before you can edit, you need to write something – are you stuck?
 Read my 6 best tips on how to get your butt back on the writing track!

 Can I edit my draft myself?

 Of course, you can, and you should!
-Frequently you need to edit more than once – you’re human, and thus you may overlook things or can’t come up with a better way of communicating something more clearly at the moment.
+Frequently you need to edit more than once – you may overlook things or can’t come up with a better way of communicating something more clearly at the moment.

 Should I hire an editor?

-Let’s say you’re writing an ebook and you want to make money out of it: Make sure to edit your piece and to hire a professional editor and proofreader to work through it as well.
-You don’t want to charge people for a book larded with mistakes and inexact content.
+Let’s say you are writing an e-book and want to make money with it: Edit your work and hire a professional editor and proofreader.
+You don’t want to charge money for a book with errors and inaccurate content.

 How can I learn about editing?

+Naturally, to make editing work for you, you need to know and learn how to do it.
 As always, Google is your friend!
-You can find lots of helpful resources about editing, in different languages.
+You can find lots of helpful resources about editing in different languages.

-Yet, those articles are often too shallow or too complicated for someone who’s not a language nerd.
-That’s why I’ve written a 10-page guide about editing for developers, which includes the most useful and effective tips to edit your work.
-At the moment, you can gain access to this guide by subscribing to my mailing list, where you’ll get it as a welcoming gift!
+Yet, those articles are often too thorough for someone who’s not a language nerd.
+That’s why I’ve written a 10-page guide about editing for developers, including the most valuable and practical tips for editing your work.

 Happy editing!